 Make Soda Consumption Go Flat

-Would prohibit placement of sugar-sweetened beverages near the check-out counter at supermarkets, larger grocery stores, supercenters, and warehouse clubs.
-Learn more about AB 765.
+Prohibit placement of sugar-sweetened beverages near the check-out counter at supermarkets, larger grocery stores, supercenters and warehouse clubs.

-Would ban the sale of unsealed beverages larger than 16 ounces at food service establishments, including restaurants with self-service soda fountains.
-Learn more about AB 766.
+Ban the sale of unsealed beverages larger than 16 ounces at food service establishments, including restaurants with self-service soda fountains.

-Would create a fee on sodas and other sugary beverages and uses the new revenue to offset health and economic costs associated with overconsumption of sugar.
+Place a fee on sodas and other sugary beverages and use the new revenue to offset health and economic costs associated with overconsumption of sugar.

 Soda’s Effects on California Communities